shabaz123/webdsp/Readme.md

 Introduction
 ------------
 webdsp contains just a single application today, called **freqresp_web.js**.
-When you run it, you can got to a browser and navigate to:
+When you run it, you can go to a browser and navigate to:
 **http://xx.xx.xx.xx:8081/freqresp.html**

 (replace **xx.xx.xx.xx** with the correct IP address of course).